-Some time ago, I had set up my Gmail account in Apple Mail in order to copy over messages that were missing in my online jimmitchell.org IMAP account.
-I’m one of those guys who likes to have everything all in one place at my finger tips when I want it.
+Some time ago, I set up my Gmail account in Apple Mail to copy over messages which were not sent to my jimmitchell.org account.
+I’m one of those guys who likes to have everything all in one place at my finger tips when I need it.

 If you’re experiencing the same problem, here’s a very simple fix to rebuild the Apple Mail envelope index.